How to Write a Follow-up Email (That People Actually Respond To)

 [Salesperson]

 This post-event email is excellent.
-It opens with a polite and direct reminder of the meeting before launching into exactly what the prospect stands to gain.
+It opens with a polite and direct reminder of the meeting before launching into what the prospect stands to gain.
 The piece of content is a nice touch.
-The CTR can be tracked to determine the next action for the prospect.
-For example, if they click but don’t reply, the next email could ask for feedback about the resource.
+The CTR can be tracked to determine the next action for the people; if they click but don’t reply, the next email could ask for feedback about the resource.

 There’s also a direct call to action (CTA).
 In other words, there’s the potential to move the prospect through the sales funnel and take things to the next level.